thulasisadhvi/cli/README.md

-# Local LLM CLI Tool
+# CLI Text Generator
+## Overview

-This project is a simple command-line tool to run **local language models** using **Hugging Face Transformers**.
+This project is a Python-based Command Line Interface (CLI) tool for generating text using Hugging Face Transformers.
-It allows users to select the model, prompt, and generation parameters directly from the terminal.

-The main goal is to understand how local LLM inference works without using any external APIs.
+It supports multiple models, configurable generation parameters, and streaming output where tokens are displayed progressively in the terminal.

+This tool is designed to demonstrate correct usage of the transformers library, clean CLI design, and robust error handling.

 ---